alexa/ask-sdk-controls/doc/userGuide.md

 -   **Line 10**: The `ListControl` has two _action capabilities_, called "set" and
     "change".
 There may be different verbs associated with these capabilities and line 10 shows how to set the list of verbs associated with the "set" capability.
-This line declares that if the user says "set", "add", or "select", or one of their synonyms, the control should interpret it as an effort to set the value of this control.
+This line declares that if the user says "set", "select", or one of their synonyms, the control should interpret it as an effort to set the value of this control.
 So, for example, if the user says "U: Select fruit please" this control will respond `canHandle = true` and set `this.state.value = "fruit"` during `handle()`.
-Each item in the array is the ID of an slot value for the Action slot type.
-New action slot value IDs should be added for semantically different verbs and synonyms can be added when the is not major semantic difference.
-So, for example, the action-slot-value for "select" has the synonym "choose".
-If the user says "U: I choose fruit", it will arrive as `action = "select"` and be recognized by this control.
+Each item in the array is the ID of a slot value for the Action slot type.
+New action slot value IDs should be added for semantically different verbs and synonyms can be added when there are not major semantic differences.
+So, for example, the action slot value for "select" has the synonym "choose".
+If the user says "U: I choose fruit", it will arrive as `action = "set"` and be recognized by this control.
 All controls test the `action` and `target` of an input to determine whether the input is relevant.
 If there is not a match the control will return `canHandle = false`.